sig-gis/SEPAL-CEO/docs/module-4.rst

     ii.
 Select your basemap imagery.
     iii.
 Now you’ll see the data dropdown menu.
 Select NDVI in this menu. iv.
 Now you’ll see the Title--give your widget a title that describes the data.
     v.
-Select the date range using the calendar widgets or by typing it in. vi.
+Select the date range using the calendar widgets or by typing it in.
+Be sure to include 2015-2020. vi.
 When you’re done, click Create.

   f.
 You can now move the widget by clicking and dragging from the center and resize it by clicking and dragging the lower right-hand corner.